They say…

 Shelves at Bierkraft, New York City

-Unsurprisingly, brewers from the northeast corner of the USA account for just under half the beers – you’ll spot names like Allagash, Ithaca and Southern Tier, as well as Brooklyn micros Sixpoint and Kelso.
+Unsurprisingly, brewers from the northeast corner of the USA account for just under half the beers – you’ll spot names like Allagash, and Southern Tier, as well as Brooklyn micros Sixpoint and Kelso.
 But there’s wide representation from the rest of the US and an excellent international range, including tiny Wallonian micros like La Botteresse, small UK producers like BrewDog and Burton Bridge, and even Japanese craft brews, plus a good real cider selection.

 Chocolates with beer?
 Bierkraft, New York City.